Tarotar30127/cs312/project-alignment/alignment-project-report.md

 Sequences and Alignments

+Aligning Seq 1: ATGGCGTGTTTGTTTTTTAT
+Aligning Seq 2: ATGGCGTTTTTGAT

+Case 1: Affine Gap (Open=-10, Extend=-2)
+Score: 41
+ATGGCGTGTTTGTTTTTTAT
+ATGGC------GTTTTTGAT
+Linear Gap (Simulated) (Open=-8, Extend=-8)
+Score: 26
+ATG-G-CGTGTTTGTTTTTTAT
+TTTTGATATG-GCGTTTTTGAT

-*For 2 stretch, the affine gap penalty model when compared to the banded and unbanded is an algorithmic strategy that is a scoring model that controls how the model penalize gaps by using open and extend costs.
+*I chose to align ATGGCGTGTTTGTTTTTTAT and ATGGCGTTTTTGAT.
+For 2 stretch, the affine gap penalty model when compared to the banded and unbanded is an algorithmic strategy that is a scoring model that controls how the model penalize gaps by using open and extend costs.
 The banded and unbanded controls how much of the alignment matrix you compute.
 The unbanded algorithm looks at a full m times n grid while the banded algorithm just looks at a strip or n.
 The affine gap penalty model is more realistic and produces more meaningful